2023 Best Design & Applied Arts Bachelor's Degree Schools in Massachusetts

 Read full report on Design & Applied Arts at Boston University

 You’ll join some of the best and brightest minds around you if you attend Wentworth Institute of Technology.
 The school came in at #2 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts list.
-Located in the city of Boston, WIT is a private not-for-profit school with a small student population.
+Located in the large city of Boston, WIT is a private not-for-profit school with a small student population.

 You’ll join some of the best and brightest minds around you if you attend Northeastern University.
 The school came in at #3 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts list.
-Located in the city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.

 The average amount in student loans that design majors at Northeastern take out while working on their Bachelor's Degree is $23,615.

-Read full report on Design & Applied Arts at Suffolk University
+Full Design & Applied Arts at Suffolk University Report

-Massachusetts College of Art and Design landed the #6 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
-Located in the city of Boston, Massachusetts College of Art and Design is a public college with a small student population.
+Massachusetts College of Art and Design came in at #6 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts ranking.
+Located in the large city of Boston, Massachusetts College of Art and Design is a public college with a small student population.

 The average amount in student loans that design majors at Massachusetts College of Art and Design take out while working on their Bachelor's Degree is $23,824.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $322.